sct-pipeline/ukbiobank-spinalcord-csa/README.md

 The results to use as the new dataset wil be in `~/ukbiobank_preprocess/data_processed/`.

 ### Processing
-Processing will generate spinal cord segmentation, vertebral labels and compute cord CSA.
+Processing will generate spinal cord segmentation, vertebral labels, pmj label and compute cord CSA.
 Specify the path of preprocessed dataset with the flag `path-data`.

 Launch processing:
 ~~~